telerik/uwp-docs/telerik-examples/samples-telerikdashboard.md

 You can find the Telerik Dashboard source code on couple places.
 * In the Telerik UI for Universal Windows Platform installation folder.

 	You can open the installation folder.
-The dashboard example is located in the following folder *~\Telerik\UI for Universal Windows Platform RX 201X\SampleApps\SalesDashboard.UWP*.
+The dashboard example is located in the following folder *~\Progress\Telerik UI for UWP RX 201X\SampleApps\SalesDashboard.UWP*.

 * Under the download page of your **Telerik** account.